Tracardi/tracardi-api/docs/development/python_env.md

 2. Find file `main.py`
 3. Right click on it and select `Run 'main.py'`

 Now the Tracardi API is running.
-You sould see the following logs:
+You should see the following logs:

 ```text
 INFO:     Started server process [59653]